 It is important to note that it is the legal responsibility of approved providers to ensure systems are in place to minimise risk and ensure health and safety procedures are implemented by the responsible people in services including FDC residences and approved FDC venues.
 Ultimate responsibility lies with the approved provider to ensure their service/s are meeting the requirements under the Education and Care Services National Law.
 When developing this section consider:

-- What are the roles and responsibilities of the approved provider, nominated supervisor, co-ordinators, FDC educators or other staff in your service in relation to assessing and reassessing FDC residences and approved FDC venues? - How will you clearly define these roles and expectations and where will it be documented? - Why are clear and robust procedures for assessment and reassessment of FDC residences and venues important for children's safety, health and wellbeing? - How will you learn from the administration of these procedures to improve your practices? - How will you ensure that the necessary tools are available so the approved provider, nominated supervisor, FDC educators and other staff members can follow the procedures?
-How will they be made aware of the procedures? - Do the roles and responsibilities reflect your service type?
+- What are the roles and responsibilities of the approved provider, nominated supervisor, coordinators, FDC educators or other staff in your service in relation to assessing and reassessing FDC residences and approved FDC venues? - How will you clearly define these roles and expectations and where will it be documented? - Why are clear and robust procedures for assessment and reassessment of FDC residences and venues important for children's safety, health and wellbeing? - How will you learn from the administration of these procedures to improve your practices? - How will you document your service's strengths and areas for improvement in your QIP or self-assessment information? - How will you ensure that the necessary tools are available so the approved provider, nominated supervisor, FDC educators and other staff members can follow the procedures?
+How will they be made aware of the procedures? - Do the roles and responsibilities reflect your service type? - Are your procedures tailored and specific to your individual service? - How will families be consulted in the development and review of the procedures? - How will risk assessments inform and address policies and procedures?